 Annual Welfare League NSW: is a non-profit working to provide all companion animals a loving home through rehoming, education and discount desexing programs.
-You can help the organisation by donating old towels, blankets, dog mats, wading pools, baby monitors, cameras (Gopro for monitoring behaviours), food, toys, cardboard boxes, and more.
-Please do not donate any quilts.
+You can help the organisation by donating clam shell pools, cat care items, microchip scanners, cardboard boxes, ball pit balls, paper bags and more.

 Drop off location: Kemps Creek Shelter, 1605 Elizabeth Drive, Kemps Creek.
 Call (02) 8899 3333 to discuss possible drop-offs at local branches.